 Now – some hospital lactation departments are better than others, truly.
 But a step-by-step course designed to cover EVERYTHING you need to know is priceless.

-You can check out the Ultimate Breastfeeding class here.
-In my opinion, this is an excellent value for expecting moms at only $19.
+The Ultimate Breastfeeding class by Milkology is, in my opinion, an excellent value for expecting moms (or new moms) at only $19.

 By the way – you get lifetime access once you purchase the course, so you can use it with future children too!